zuri-lang/zurilang.org/src/standard/html.md

 - **childless\_tags** &#8674; _readonly_ _list_:

-  Tags which contain arbitary non-parsed content
+  Tags which contain arbitrary non-parsed content
 For example: `<script>` JavaScript should not be parsed

 - **closing\_tags** &#8674; _readonly_ _list_: